stefanmueller74/SEBC-1/SEBC-master/challenges/labs/7_feedback_final.md

 A really great course with lot of great resources and knowledgde!

 But the content was way too much for doing both at the same time: listening to the trainers and setting up the cluster handson to cover up the misssed / unfinished labs.

+Recommendation: either stripping down the handson-labs a bit AND/OR providing a litte bit more "step by step"-Documentation so that the people actually do the stuff hands-on but maybe saving some time by less need for research/trial and error.

+But I would definitely recommend the course (for experienced colleagues :)).